CMAR Measurements

 HOBO U26

-CMAR added 13 HOBO U26 sensors to the inventory in 2021, and purchased an additional 10 in January 2023.
-The HOBO U26 measures temperature the concentration of dissolved oxygen (in units of mg / L).
+CMAR added 13 HOBO U26 sensors to the inventory in 2021, and has slowly increased the inventory to 20 in October 2024.
+The HOBO U26 measures temperature and the concentration of dissolved oxygen (in units of mg / L).
 For CMAR deployments, each HOBO U26 is programmed to measure and internally log at 10 minute intervals.
 These sensors have a sensor cap that needs to be replaced every 6 months.
-They are deployed in St. Margaret’s Bay and Mahone Bay rather than more remote locations so that they can be serviced twice a year with minimal travel requirements (Figure 1).
+After this time, neither dissolved oxygen nor temperature are logged.
+These sensors are deployed in St. Margarets Bay and Mahone Bay rather than more remote locations so that they can be serviced twice a year with minimal travel requirements (Figure 1).

 Biofouling

-The DOT and HOBO U26 do not have any anti-fouling mechanisms, and so measurements are susceptible to biofouling.
+The DOT and HOBO U26 have minimal anti-fouling mechanisms, and so measurements are susceptible to biofouling.
 Ideally, sensors would be cleaned every 2 - 4 weeks to remove fouling, but this is not feasible due to logistical and financial constraints.
-Significant effort was made to flag possible biofouling signals, and CMAR is evaluating potential anti-fouling strategies.
+Significant effort has been made to flag possible biofouling signals, and CMAR is evaluating potential anti-fouling strategies.

 References